Nightmare Fuel: Grizzly Man

 - What's particularly scary about Herzog's reaction to the audio is the very quiet way he says, "Turn it off," when he's finally had enough.
 There's something artificial about his calm that seems to indicate he's trying very hard not to freak out.
 Werner Herzog is freaked out.
 Eventually you see tears coming from his eyes and his hands trembling from the tape.

-To make the point clearer for those who do not know about Werner Herzog... well, we are talking about a guy who once during an interview got shot by an unseen sniper, and his response was "It was not a significant bullet.
+- To make the point clearer for those who do not know about Werner Herzog... well, we are talking about a guy who once during an interview got shot by an unseen sniper, and his response was "It was not a significant bullet.
 I am not afraid".
-And yet this man made of iron, was visibly shaken by the audio record.
+Among Herzog fans, this incident is considered the tip of the iceberg among his antics.
+And yet this Crazy Awesome man who's Made of Iron was visibly shaken by the audio record.
 And he advised the tape be destroyed.

-Some of Treadwell's rants can be a bit disturbing at times.
+- Some of Treadwell's rants can be a bit disturbing at times.
 Some rants that come to mind are the ones involving poachers and a particular instance where he's in his tent and starts yelling for various deities (God, Allah, and some Hindu gods) to send rain and end a drought that's afflicting the animals he loves so much.
-While it's not always the content that's disturbing, his general demeanor can be unsettling; at some points he appears to be emotionally unstable (exhibiting wild mood swings) and extremely paranoid.
+While it's not always the content that's disturbing, his general demeanor can be unsettling; at some points he appears to be emotionally unstable (exhibiting wild mood swings) and extremely paranoid (his ex-girlfriend claims he was bi-polar and refused to take his medication).
 Can double as a Tear Jerker when you think about how badly he needed help and never got it.